-- 27.1 The MCA makes provision for the restraint of an individual providing certain criteria are satisfied. - 27.2 Restraint can take many different forms such as physical, verbal, mechanical, chemical, environmental, and can include restrictions on contact and privacy.
-Restraint is not just about 'hands on' interventions.
-Locking a door, telling a person that they cannot do something or go somewhere, giving medication to affect behaviour might have the effect of restraining a person.
-This applies even if they are not resisting. - 27.3 To be lawful under the Act, any restraint must be reasonable, necessary and proportionate to the harm that would come to the person who lacks capacity if the person were not subject to restraint.
-It must always be for the minimum necessary time, be clearly documented and subject to review.
-It must always be in the best interests of the person who lacks capacity and be less restrictive of the person's rights and freedoms. - 27.4 Appropriate use of restraint does not in itself amount to a deprivation of a person's liberty. - 27.5 Physical restraint or clinical holds can be used but only as a last resort. - 27.6 If any restraint is required a care plan must be completed in line with the defined LPT standards. - 27.7 When using restraint as part of their duties clinical staff are protected from liability if they reasonably believe it is necessary to undertake an action which involves restraint, in order to prevent harm to the person lacking capacity AND the restraint is proportionate to the likelihood and seriousness of that harm.
-Use of excessive restraint could leave staff and the Trust liable to a range of civil and criminal penalties. - 27.8 Care plans should clearly state why the use of restraint or clinical holds is necessary and proportionate to prevent the identified risk of harm.
-All use of clinical holds or restraint should be documented in the patient's care plans and records. - 27.9 The use of blanket restrictions should be avoided, and care plans should be person-centred and personalised.
+- The assessment and decision-making process. - The less restrictive alternatives that were considered, and why they were rejected. - 28.4 Appropriate use of restraint does not in itself amount to a deprivation of a person's liberty. - 28.5 Physical restraint or clinical holds can be used but only as a last resort. - 28.6 If any restraint is required a care plan and risk assessment must be completed in line with the defined LPT standards. - When using restraint as part of their duties clinical staff are protected from liability if they reasonably believe it is necessary to undertake an action which involves restraint, in order to prevent harm to the person lacking capacity AND the restraint is proportionate to the likelihood and seriousness of that harm.
+Use of excessive restraint could leave staff and the Trust liable to a range of civil and criminal penalties.
+It is also acceptable to physically intervene if others are at risk of harm whereby there is a legitimate reason to act. - 28.8 Care plans should clearly state why the use of restraint or clinical holds is necessary and proportionate to prevent the identified risk of harm.
+All use of clinical holds or restraint should be documented in the patient's care plans and records. - 28.9 The use of blanket restrictions should be avoided, and care plans should be person-centred and personalised to the individual.

-- 27.10 The MCA cannot be used to restrict family contact and relationships.
-If there are safeguarding concerns regarding contact and relationships where an adult lacks capacity to make decisions regarding relationships advice must immediately be sought from LPT Safeguarding Team. - 27.11 Excessive use of restriction or restraint is a safeguarding concern.
-All concerns related to restraint or restriction should be reported via an eIRF and discussed with LPT Safeguarding Team.
+- 28.10 The MCA cannot be used to restrict family contact and relationships.
+If there are safeguarding concerns regarding contact and relationships where an adult lacks capacity to make decisions regarding relationships advice must immediately be sought from LPT Safeguarding Team: